 Duke Nukem 3D for the Sega Saturn was developed by Lobotomy Software and published iin 1997 by Sega (the last game under its Deep Water label for adult games).
 It featured a unique in-house engine, dubbed SlaveDriver, previously used in the Sega Saturn port of PowerSlave.
 The engine allowed enhanced lighting effects and a unique viewpoint tilt while turning and strafing, at the cost of "level splitting" (where Toxic Dump, Fusion Station, Dark Side, The Abyss, and Overlord are split into two levels) and no moving sectors (such as the train cars in Rabid Transit).
 The game also featured online multiplayer via the Sega NetLink accessory for up to two players in DukeMatch or Co-operative.

 The game, like the Nintendo 64 version, is no longer played in episode, just as one long sequence of levels.
-You can no longer save at any point during the gameplay, only after a level has been completed.
+The player can no longer save at any point during the gameplay, only after a level has been completed.
 The game also features a new secret joke level, named Urea 51, which is reached from Fahrenheit.
 All of the remastered music were arranged by Scott Branston.

 Also featured in the Sega Saturn version is a hidden game, named Death Tank Zwei.
 It is the sequel to the hidden bonus game, Death Tank, from the Saturn version of PowerSlave and the predecessor to Death Tank for the Xbox Live Arcade.
 The game was accessed either by playing through the main game, smashing every single toilet in the game, or by having save data from the Sega Saturn port of Quake.
 The game is a 2D multiplayer real-time tank shooter similar to Scorched Earth, supporting up to seven players at a time.
 A limited version of Death Tank Zwei was included in Death Tank for the Xbox Live Arcade.